Northeastern elite accent: Notable speakers

-Wealthy or highly educated Americans known as lifelong speakers of a Northeastern elite accent in the 20th century include political commentator William F. Buckley Jr.; authors Gore Vidal and H. P. Lovecraft; President Franklin D. Roosevelt, his mother, Sara Roosevelt, and his wife, Eleanor Roosevelt; Theodore Roosevelt's daughter Alice Roosevelt Longworth; politician and diplomat Averell Harriman; politician Dean Acheson; President John F. Kennedy and his wife Jacqueline Kennedy Onassis (who began affecting it permanently while at Miss Porter's School); novelists Louis Auchincloss and Norman Mailer; fashion columnist Diana Vreeland (though her accent was somewhat unique); actress and author C. Z. Guest; journalist Joseph Alsop; editor Robert Silvers; television chef Julia Child (though, as the lone non-Northeasterner in this list, her accent was consistently rhotic); newspaper publisher Cornelius Vanderbilt IV; and actress and socialite Gloria Vanderbilt.
+Wealthy or highly educated Americans known as lifelong speakers of a Northeastern elite accent in the 20th century include political commentator William F. Buckley Jr.; authors Gore Vidal and H. P. Lovecraft; President Franklin D. Roosevelt, his mother Sara Roosevelt, and his wife Eleanor Roosevelt; Theodore Roosevelt's daughter Alice Roosevelt Longworth; politician and diplomat Averell Harriman; politician Dean Acheson; President John F. Kennedy and his wife Jacqueline Kennedy Onassis (who began affecting it permanently while at Miss Porter's School); novelists Louis Auchincloss and Norman Mailer; fashion columnist Diana Vreeland (though her accent was somewhat unique); actress and author C. Z. Guest; journalist Joseph Alsop; editor Robert Silvers; television chef Julia Child (though, as the lone non-Northeasterner in this list, her accent was consistently rhotic); newspaper publisher Cornelius Vanderbilt IV; and actress and socialite Gloria Vanderbilt.
 Except for Child, all of these speakers were raised, educated, or both in the Northeastern United States.
-This includes just over half who were raised specifically in New York (most of them in New York City) and five who were educated specifically at the independent boarding school Groton in Massachusetts: Franklin Roosevelt, Harriman, Acheson, Alsop, and Auchincloss.
+This includes just over half who were raised in New York (most of them in New York City) and five who were educated at the independent boarding school Groton in Massachusetts: Franklin Roosevelt, Harriman, Acheson, Alsop, and Auchincloss.